Everything to Know About the LinkedIn Social Selling Index

 As such, using the LinkedIn Social Selling Index score is a good way for you to judge, on a daily basis, how you're doing and where you need to improve.
 It gives you a path forward and actions to take to grow.

-Not to worry, LinkedIn makes it very simple and straightforward to locate your SSI score - after all, they want you to improve it.
+LinkedIn makes it very simple and straightforward to locate your SSI score - after all, they want you to improve it.

 So, how do I find my LinkedIn social selling index score?

 First, you want to log in to your LinkedIn account.
 Then go to this LinkedIn page.
-You will get a full dashboard view of all of the key metrics, including your Social Selling Index score.
+You will get a full dashboard view of the key metrics, including your Social Selling Index score.

 These steps look easy because they are.
 As I said, LinkedIn wants you to work on bettering your SSI.
 It means you're using their platform to create your brand, connect with others, and create opportunities.
 Everything they offer.